yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/administer-yugabyte-platform/rbac-platform.md

 ## Roles

-YugabyteDB Antwhere includes built-in roles, and you can define custom roles for team members to restrict access to specific account features.
+YugabyteDB Anywhere includes built-in roles, and you can define custom roles for team members to restrict access to specific account features.

 [API tokens](../../anywhere-automation/) generated for users are assigned the same role as the user that generated them.